 Language – in the form of mantras, anodyne phrases, belief systems as sound bites – is imposed on the humans of Brave New World at different stages of their infancy and youth.
 This is achieved via hypnopaedia, a form of teaching through voice recordings heard during sleep.
-The citizens are conditioned to accept caste, brainwashed ideologically, and placed in thrall to the Fordian factory clock of Brave New World‘s global society.
+The citizens are brainwashed, conditioned to accept caste, ideology, and the Fordian factory clock of Brave New World’s global society.
 Only those on ‘uncivilised’ reservations or exiled to island communities in far-flung localities like Iceland and the Falklands are able to escape the clock’s tyranny.

 To be honest, I never got used to it.
 From the period 1993 to 1999, I had been home-based, first as a research student then as a freelancer.
 Office and commuting life was a shock to my body clock, to my introversion, to my effectiveness.
 I disliked the way time was regimented and controlled.
 It disturbed my desire for reflection and creative quality, which I preferred to the produce-on-demand, quantitative busyness that I encountered in each of the public, private and non-profit organisations I worked for during the next fifteen years.